-Joe Moglia is the Head Football Coach & Chair of Athletics at Coastal Carolina University, and Chairman of the Board at TD Ameritrade.
+Joe Moglia was the Head Football Coach (retired after 2018 season) & Chair of Athletics at Coastal Carolina University, and Chairman of the Board at TD Ameritrade.
 In his last 9 seasons of coaching college football, Joe has been part of 7 championship teams.
 In his first four seasons at Coastal, he led his team to the National Playoffs four times and three conference championships while being named Conference Coach of the Year twice, as well as AFCA Regional Coach of the Year in 2014 and winner of the prestigious Eddie Robinson Award for National Coach of the Year in 2015.

 This season will be Joe’s 24th as a Football Coach, but it’s not a traditional 24 years.
 He began his career as a coach for 16 years, moved to the business world for over 20, and back to coaching in 2009.
 In his first stint as a coach he won two Ivy League Championships as the Defensive Coordinator at Dartmouth, led units that set Defense and Kicking records at Lafayette, and turned two high school programs around.
 Before going to Coastal, he was Executive Advisor for Football at Nebraska where he was part of two Holiday Bowls and two Big 12 North Championships.
 In 2011 he was Head Coach of the Omaha Nighthawks in the United Football League.